rdmcolorz/FREE_sensor/README.md

 # FREE Sensor
+_"Wildfires have changed, It's time the technology to fight them does too."_

 FREE Sensor is a device firefighters use to detect harmful gasses and to track status of individual firefighters.